-Maca, a root that belongs to the radish family, is grown in the mountains of Peru.
-Sometimes called “Peruvian ginseng,” maca’s benefits have been long valued, and now have been rediscovered as a supplement and ingredient.
-Maca comes in pill, liquid and powder form.
+Maca, a root that belongs to the radish family, is most commonly available in powder form.
+Grown in the mountains of Peru, it has been called “Peruvian ginseng.”
+Maca’s benefits have been long valued, and has recently been popularized as a supplement and food ingredient.

 This quick and nourishing year-round pasta recipe calls for chard, kale, or spinach, but you can use a combination or even substitute broccoli rabe or mustard greens.
 My personal favorite in this dish is chard, as it’s so good in the Italian-style trio of pasta with greens and legumes.
 Just add a colorful salad and […]